A tranquil organic farming estate near Chania, offering 3 self-catering apartments (for 2-4) with private pools and

 Danae and Kyriakos are both on the ground floor.
 Cool and spacious open-plan spaces with large arches, original wooden beamed ceilings, exposed stonework, slick kitchens and lounges with sofabeds.
 The master sleeping area is on a mezzanine, reached by a half-flight of steps - in Danae this bedroom can be separated by a sliding door but in Kyriakos it opens out to the living area.
 The only thing missing is natural light, but to compensate you have your own garden and pool.
 Danae has a large lawn rimmed with aromatic Mediterranean planting and a pool backed by a high wall.
 We stayed in beautiful Kyriakos, where the pool is set in a wild flower garden that is part suntrap, part covered chill out area - complete with a speaker dock, daybed and rope swing chair.

-Kynthia is a first-floor apartment approached up a steep flight of outside steps.
+Kynthia is a first-floor apartment approached up a steep flight of outside steps (making it unsuitable for very young children and elderly people who may struggle with stairs).
 The main space is a big, open-plan bedroom/lounge with a four-poster bed, a wicker sofa, 2 armchairs, and a built-in kitchen.
 There’s an additional small bedroom with bunk beds and an ensuite shower room, making this ideal for a couple with two children.
 Kynthia’s secluded pool lies a short stroll through the garden, and has a stone patio which doubles as a living area.

 All apartments have sound systems with decent CD libraries (mainly jazz, classical and Latin), and bookshelves with plenty of English-language novels and Crete guidebooks.
 Please note that the pools are not available in winter (Nov-March).